joshhager04/Agario/README.md

 #### agar.io *(change `useER = 0` in config.ini)*
 Input | Description
 ----|----
-Q | Toggles control mode between you and your minion *(a letter "B" will appear next to your name, indicates that you are in "minion" mode)*
+Q | Toggles control mode between you and your minion *(a letter "B" will appear next to your name, indicates that you are in "minion" control mode)*
 Space | Splits the minion *(while in "minion" mode)*
 W | Makes minion to eject some mass *(while in "minion" mode)* You can disable minions by typing `minion [id]` in console, or do `minion destroy` and it will remove all minions in your server.

 ### Skin list and custom skins
 **Play.ogarul.tk**
-- Click "*Want skin list?*" located at the bottom.
+- To see the default skins list, click "*Want skin list?*" located at the bottom left corner.
 Then, you can choose the skin that you wanted.
 After that, type your name next to the `<skinname>`. *(eg: `<nuclear>Bomb` would give you a "nuclear" skin with the name of "Bomb")*

 **Agar.io**
 - To use agar.io skins, type `<skinname>` and then type your name.
 For example `<spy>lol` will give you "spy" skin with name of "lol".
 You can also use a custom skin from a website by typing `[website_url]name` *(without typing `http://` or `https://`, you need to use a url shortener though)*